Shura16/code.makery.ch/collections/library/javafx-8-tutorial-pt-part3.md

 </pre>

-### Convert the Birthday Date to a String
+### Converter a Data de Aniversário em uma String

-You will notice that we couldn't set the `birthday` into the `Label` because it is of type `LocalDate` and not a `String`.
+Você notará que nós não poderíamos set the `birthday` into the `Label` because it is of type `LocalDate` and not a `String`.
 We need to format the date first.

 We will use the conversion from `LocalDate` and `String` and vice versa in several places.
 It's good practice to create a helper class with `static` methods for this.
 We'll call it `DateUtil` and place it in a seperate package called `ch.makery.address.util`: